SMS Drache (1865)

-SMS Drache was a of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
+SMS Drache was a steam gunboat of the Prussian Navy (later the Imperial German Navy) that was launched in 1860.
+Drache was a small vessel, armed with a battery of only three guns.
+The ship was ordered as part of a program to strengthen Prussia's coastal defense forces, then oriented against neighboring Denmark.
 Budgetary problems delayed her completion until 1869, and she first entered service during the Franco-Prussian War in 1870, though she saw no significant action against the French Navy.
 Drache spent most of her career, between 1872 and 1887, conducting survey work in the North Sea, which later proved to be instrumental to the operations of German U-boats and minelayers during World War I. Drache was ultimately decommissioned in 1887, reduced to a coal hulk, and then expended as a target for the torpedo boat in 1889.
 Her wreck was later raised and broken up.

 Design

-The s came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
-In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
+The came about as a result of a program to strengthen the Prussian Navy in the late 1850s in the aftermath of the dissolution of the Reichsflotte and in the midst of rising tensions with Denmark.
+In 1859, Prince Regent Wilhelm approved a construction program for some fifty-two steam gunboats to be built over the next fifteen years, of which eight became the Camäleon class.
 They were similar to the contemporaneous s, but were substantially larger vessels.
+These ships were intended to defend the Prussian coast in the event of another war with Denmark.

 Drache was 43.28 m long, with a beam of 6.96 m and a draft of 2.67 m.
 She displaced 422 t at full load.
 The ship's crew consisted of 4 officers and 67 enlisted men.
 She was powered by a single marine steam engine that drove one 3-bladed screw propeller, with steam provided by two coal-fired trunk boilers, which gave her a top speed of 9.1 kn at 320 PS.
 As built, she was equipped with a three-masted schooner rig.
 The ship was armed with a battery of one rifled 21 cm 68-pounder gun and two rifled 12 cm 12-pounder guns.